ciribob/DCS-CTLD/README.md

 You can also repair a partially destroyed HAWK / BUK or KUB system by dropping a repair crate next to it and unpacking.
 A repair crate will also re-arm the system.

 ## Crate Repacking

 The F10 menu allows you to repack units having associated crate types in the "ctld.spawnableCrates" table.

 Simply land near the unit you wish to repack and select it from the list presented by the "CTLD//Vehicle/FOB transport...//Repack Vehicles" menu.

-The defined radius of vehicles detection is specified by the parameter
+The defined radius of vehicles detection is specified by the parameter `ctld.maximumDistanceRepackableUnitsSearch` (default 200 meters).

-ctld.maximumDistanceRepackableUnitsSearch = 200  -- max distance from transportUnit to search force repackable units in meters

-WARNING: Due to technical reasons related to the refresh time of the F10 menus, there may be inconsistencies between the type of vehicles requested and those provided.
+*WARNING*: Due to technical reasons related to the refresh time of the F10 menus, there may be inconsistencies between the type of vehicles requested and those provided.
 It is recommended to wait 5 to 10 seconds without moving after landing and opening the F10 menu for a packaging order.

 ## Forward Operating Base (FOB) Construction
 FOBs can be built by loading special FOB crates from a **Logistics** unit into a C-130 or other large aircraft configured in the script.
 To load the crate use the F10 - Troop Commands Menu.
 The idea behind FOBs is to make player vs player missions even more dynamic as these can be deployed in most locations.
 Once destroyed the FOB can no longer be used.